 Committed to helping our children excel in academic studies and social skills.

-Our campus may be closed to visitors, but our Admissions Office is open.
-Ariel Rozen, Principal of Jewish Life & Admissions Advisor, is eager to connect with you via email, zoom, phone, or any way that is socially acceptable.
-Contact us today at firstname.lastname@example.org to see why our families choose to “Start Here.”
+Thank you for your interest in BYDS!
+We’d love to show you around our campus.
+Our Ariel Rozen, Principal of Jewish Life & Admissions Advisor, is eager to connect with you.
+Contact us today at email@example.com to see why our families choose to “Start Here.”

-After your chat with Ariel, submit a completed Application for Admission along with the $75 non-refundable application fee and your child’s birth certificate.
+After your visit with Ariel, submit a completed Application for Admission along with the $100 non-refundable application fee and your child’s birth certificate.
 Supporting documents must be submitted with the application.

 *Applicants for Infants, CDO, 2s, 3s, and Pre-K do not participate in a visitation day or evaluation but are invited to visit with their parents.